 As noted previously, eating and drinking should be avoided while driving.
 In addition, a driver should eat healthy snacks before and after a trip.
 In addition, snacking can occur when breaks are taken while driving, during breaks for fueling, and for other purposes.

 A surprising number of rig drivers engage in grooming and even dressing while driving.
 Grooming and dressing should be completed before a big rig driver gets behind the wheel.

 37% of all commercial truck drivers report that they have nodded off, or fallen completely asleep behind the wheel.
 Fatigue is classified as a major driving distraction.
 Even if a driver does not nod off, fatigue prevents a commercial truck driver from being fully connected to the important task of operating a commercial truck.

 If some sort of emergency occurs, the first step to take is to pull to the side of the road and contact appropriate emergency personnel.
 Even the use of hands-free devices while driving can cause a driver to become distracted.

-Another strategy to employ to avoid distracted driving is to make sure all items carried in the cab of a truck properly are stowed.
-Items that are loose, and even rolling around inside the cab, can prove to be distracted and dangerous.
+Another strategy to employ to avoid distracted driving is to make sure all items carried in the cab of a truck are properly stowed.
+Items that are loose, and even rolling around inside the cab can prove to be distracting and dangerous.